looking within: are you the one who abandons others?

 Why does the insecurity linger?

 Recent scientific research shows that rather than dissipate, fear tends to incubate, gaining intensity over time.
-Insecurity increases with each romantic rejection, causing you to look to others for something you’ve become too powerless to give yourself: esteem.
-When you seek acceptance from a withholding partner, you place yourself in a one-down position, recreating the unequal dynamics you had with your parents or peers.
-You choreograph this scenario over and over.
+Insecurity increases with each romantic rejection, causing you to look to others for something you’ve become too powerless to give yourself:

 Conversely, you are unable to feel anything when someone freely admires or appreciates you.